iamRabia-N/EarthMark/README.md

 #### Enhancement 02: Recommendation Slider
 Addition of a recommendation slider based on user input.
-For example, it will display a list of properties in the same price range as the user's predicted input.
+For example, it will display a list of properties in the same price range as the user's inputed based predicted price.
 This slider will appear directly below the output section.
 This addition is depicted in the following high-fidelity wireframe images.

 | Current Design | Future Enhancement Work |
 |--------------------------|--------------------------|